olajhidey/reproIsh/README.md

 3. Update **gulpfile.js** (which is written in CoffeeScript), then use gulp command to start preset tasks: ```gulp```
 4. After all you will find the post-processed files under the **"assets/dist"** folder, means you have successfully configured it :)

-### Setup Procedure

-1. Git clone this repository to a LAMP / WAMP server
-2. In prior to use both frontend & backend system, create a MySQL database (e.g. named "ci_bootstrap"), then import data from sql/ci_bootstrap.sql
-3. Update database config file (e.g. under applications/backend/config)
-4. Frontend Website can be visited via link like: http://localhost/codeigniter_boilerplate/
-5. Backend System can be visited via link like: http://localhost/codeigniter_boilerplate/backend.php; and login as **admin**/**admin**
-6. That's it!
-You should see a fancy membership-enabled frontend, as well as an AdminLTE dashboard from backend

 ### Get Started

-* Clone che codes
+* Git clone this repository to a LAMP / WAMP server
 ```
 git clone https://github.com/jiji262/codeigniter_boilerplate.git
 ```